-- The attribute (using the Column listbox or the E...
-Set column expression function, see Expressions chapter) - The symbol (using the Symbol Properties button) - The colors (using the color Ramp list)
+- The attribute (using the Column listbox or the \mathcal{E} ...
+Set column expression function) - The symbol (using the Symbol Properties button) - The colors (using the Color Ramp list)

 Additionally, you can specify the number of classes and also the mode for classifying features within the classes (using the Mode list).
 The available modes are: